Burgess-like subconvexity for $\mathrm{GL}_1$: Proof of Main Result

 is the same as \cite[Lemma 3.4]{Wu14}, which gives a term $\ll_{\F,\epsilon} E^{-2+\epsilon} Q^{\epsilon}$.
 Using (\ref{TestCst}), we find

 from which we easily see, by the same consideration of (\ref{InthEst}),

-\end{proof} There are nine different patterns of the positions of $v_1,v_1',v_2,v_2'$, listed in \cite[Proposition 3.5]{Wu14}.
+\end{proof} \begin{remark} There are nine different patterns of the positions of $\vp_1,\vp_1',\vp_2,\vp_2'$, listed in \cite[Proposition 3.5]{Wu14}.
 The estimation of the rest three terms depends on the pattern.
-For simplicity, we only treat the \textit{typical} pattern in detail, i.e., when $v_1,v_1',v_2,v_2'$ are distinct.
-The treatment of the other patterns is quite similar.
+For simplicity, we only treat the \textit{typical} pattern in detail in what follows, i.e., when $\vp_1,\vp_1',\vp_2,\vp_2'$ are distinct.
+The treatment of the other patterns is quite similar. \end{remark} \begin{lemma} For any $\epsilon > 0$ we have